desk-framework/desk/docs/content/en/docs/topics/app-architecture/bindings.md

 - `bound("someList.#first")` — binds to the first item in the list (also allows for nested properties by continuing the path after `#first`, e.g. `someList.#first.name`).
 - `bound("someList.#last")` — binds to the last item (and nested properties).

 The following example view uses a binding to populate a list, as well as a binding for `count` to show an alternative view when the list is empty.
-Also note that within the `<list>` view (i.e. {@link UIList} view) the item itself and its properties can be bound using the `item` property.
+Also note that within the `<list>` view (i.e. {@link UIListView} view) the item itself and its properties can be bound using the `item` property.

 {@import bindings:list}